 “When I was more junior, perhaps and less mature in the job, I did not see the similarities in leadership in the civilian world and military world.
 And these days, I see that much more often, I see a lot of things that intersect.” – Parker Frawley

-“It requires a competent team to help leaders navigate through these very difficult waters and this environment and the speed of change.”– Parker Frawley
+“It requires a competent team to help those leaders navigate through these very difficult waters, and this environment and the speed of change.”- Parker Frawley